How to Create a Secure Acceptance Security Key

 Security Best Practices

-As a security best practice and to prevent receiving expiring key notifications for keys you no longer use, CyberSource recommends that you Deactivate any keys in the list that are no longer needed after you have inserted newer key values (Access Key, Secret Key) into your transaction code and security script.
+As a security best practice and to prevent receiving expiring key notifications for keys you no longer use, Cybersource recommends that you Deactivate any keys in the list that are no longer needed after you have inserted newer key values (Access Key, Secret Key) into your transaction code and security script.

 Remember to delete copied keys from your system's clipboard or cached memory.

 By default, any newly created security key is in Active status.
-You may select a key and change it status by using the following buttons available from the SECURITY tab visible after selecting Payment Configuration > Secure Acceptance Settings, and Edit Profile.
+You may select a key and change its status by using the following buttons available from the SECURITY tab visible after selecting Payment Configuration > Secure Acceptance Settings, and Edit Profile.

-Deactivate | Makes the security key listed under ACTIVE KEYS inactive - it cannot be used for transaction processing. |
+Makes the security key listed under Active Keys inactive - it cannot be used for transaction processing.

-Activate | Makes the security key listed under INACTIVE KEYS available for use in transaction processing. |
+Makes the security key listed under Inactive Keys available for use in transaction processing.

 Was this article helpful?